Asoka (2001 film): Plot

 The film chronicles the early part of the life of Emperor Asoka.
 It begins with his career as a general in Takshashila and ends with the bloody conquest of the Kalinga.

 Emperor Chandragupta Maurya, grandfather of Asoka, of the Maurya empire, has decided to embrace Jainism and abdicate the throne of the empire in favour of his son Bindusara.
 But his grandson, prince Asoka, claims his sword.
 The old emperor explains that this sword is evil, and the sword demands blood and destruction.

-A few years later, prince Asoka, now a brave youth, is battling the rebellious chief of Takshashila for his emperor/father.
+A few years later, Asoka, now a brave youth, is battling the rebellious chief of Takshashila for his emperor/father.
 He figures that his elder half-brother Susima Maurya, who also has an eye on the throne of the empire, has deliberately withheld reinforcements from arriving, but defeats the enemy nevertheless.
 Asoka returns to the capital victorious and confronts Susima.
 Later, Susima tries to assassinate Asoka while he is bathing.
 The fight among the princes makes the emperor unhappy, and he orders empress Dharma to control her son Asoka.
 She compels Asoka to temporarily leave the capital to lead the life of a common person.
 The prince is disappointed but leaves nonetheless.

 Asoka, alone and disguised as an ordinary traveller, rides to the south.
 In his travels, he meets a lovely maiden, Kaurwaki and falls in love with her.
 He also develops a good relationship with her little brother Arya.
 They are on the run from the Kingdom of Kalinga along with their faithful protector Bheema and are being chased by soldiers of the kingdom.
 After saving their lives, Asoka introduces himself as Pawan, hiding his true identity.
 Kaurwaki and Arya are the princess and prince of Kalinga, who fled from their kingdom when the prime minister assassinated their parents and took over power.
 Later, Asoka and Kaurwaki get secretly married.

 Soon, Asoka is summoned by his mother, who sent a messenger to tell him she has fallen ill and to come to the capital.
 The emperor dispatches Asoka to quell a rebellion in Ujjaini.
 Before marching to the west, Asoka travels to Kalinga to meet Kaurwaki and Arya.
 Unable to find them, and not knowing they have gone into hiding, he is informed by general Bheema that they were slaughtered.
 A heartbroken Asoka attempts suicide but is saved by Virat, who later swears to protect him.
 Mad with grief and anger, Asoka leads a brutal crackdown in Ujjaini.
 The assassins sent by Susima injure Asoka in a battle, and Virat again saves him.
 He is taken to a Buddhist monastery at Vidisa to recover.